phosseini/fact-checked-news/README.md

 ## List of datasets

 ### Facebook URL dataset:
-A limited number of fact-checked news articles with their full text from the [Facebook Privacy-Protected Full URLs Data Set](https://socialscience.one/facebook-dataverse).
+* Data path: `data/facebook_url_data`: a limited number of fact-checked news articles with their full text from the [Facebook Privacy-Protected Full URLs Data Set](https://socialscience.one/facebook-dataverse).
-* Data path: `data/facebook_url_data`